hiromis/notes/Lesson4.md

 The main thing I wanted to show right now is the terminology we use because it's really important.

 These things (yellow) contain numbers.
 Specifically they initially are matrices containing random numbers.
-And we can refer to these yellow things, in PyTouch, they're called parameters.
+And we can refer to these yellow things, in PyTorch, they're called parameters.
 Sometimes we'll refer to them as weights, although weights is slightly less accurate because they can also be biases.
 But we kind of use the terms a little bit interchangeably.
 Strictly speaking, we should call them parameters.

 Then after each of those matrix products, that calculates a vector of numbers.
 Here are some numbers (blue) that are calculated by a weight matrix multiply.
 And then there's some other set of numbers (purple) that are calculated as a result of a ReLU as well as the activation function.
 Either one is called activations.